How to Choose the Right Cycling Helmet

 With a steadfast commitment to aerodynamics, these helmets often have a foiled design to maximize efficient airflow over the helmet and reduce drag on the riders head.
 Due to the foiled design they might not be ideal for everyday riders, but what they lack in practical style they more than make up for in technical functionality and efficiency.

 This helmet style is typically what most people associate road bike helmets with visually.
-They offer a balanced mix of aerodynamic and weight saving efficiency.
+They offer a balanced mix of aerodynamic and weight-saving efficiency.
 Because they are often less focused on the direct drag on the rider, they don’t put the same emphasis on the foiled design as time trial or triathlon helmets do, but they still strive for aerodynamic efficiency nonetheless.

 Mountain Bike Helmets

 While mountain bike helmets are still designed to keep riders comfortable and aerodynamic, there is a shift in most mountain bike helmets to focus the design on greater skull coverage and, recently, cross-discipline versatility.
 Mountain bike helmets are constantly being redesigned to maximize comfort, and now there are models that offer riders over ear protection as well as removable chin guards that can be stowed away and attached as the trail changes.
-There are a diverse range of designs for mountain bike helmets due to the different disciplines in riding such as cross-country, enduro, and downhill or freeriding.
+There is a diverse range of designs for mountain bike helmets due to the different disciplines in riding such as cross-country, enduro, and downhill or freeriding.
 Cross-country helmets sometimes resemble road bike helmets with their emphasis on being lightweight and well ventilated, while downhill helmets place their emphasis on total head coverage, often closely resembling full face motorcycle helmets.

 These helmets are typically ridden by riders who are looking to maximize their weight savings, airflow, and aerodynamic efficiency.
 With helmets constantly pushing the envelope of lightweight packages, there are more and more helmets that can offer great protection while still keeping excess weight off.